-- Traditional Main Street buildings were typically somewhat ornate with architectural elements such as cornice, columns, and brick details around windows.
+- lines.
+All new development should also respect the existing proportion and scale of surrounding buildings; - Traditional Main Street buildings were typically somewhat ornate with architectural elements such as cornice, columns, and brick details around windows.
 Restoring and preserving these elements can improve architectural quality; - Restore traditional building materials like stone, brick or clapboard, which are often covered with paint and signs, or materials such as siding.
 This practice impacts the ornate beauty and also the scale of these buildings and their relationship with the street; - Retain and preserve architectural elements of these buildings such as original doors, windows, cornice, brick, stone, and metal work;

-- New building materials will be compatible with existing stone, brick, clapboard siding, and metal work found along the Main Street area; - Retain and restore original masonry work (brick and stone) for buildings identified on the Municipal Heritage Register and buildings of a Main Street typology; and - Brick and mortar testing is recommended to ensure the proper mortar type is used during repointing so as not to damage the brick.
+- New building materials will be compatible with existing stone, brick, clapboard siding, and metal work found along the Main Street area; - Retain and restore original masonry work (brick and stone) for buildings identified on the Municipal Heritage Register and buildings of a Main Street typology; and - Prick and mortar testing is recommended to ensure the proper mortar type is used during repointing so as not to damage the brick.
 These tests can identify the following: - The brickyard and supplier - What the brick is made of/ porosity and mortar mix; and - Where the stone was quarried and the supplier